Roni-N/Roni_Nakash-Portfolio/index.md

 ************************************************************

 #### 2.2 Exploratory Data Analysis (EDA)
-In the part, we will perform Exploratory Data Analysis (EDA) to perform preliminary investigations, discover patterns, identify anomalies, test hypotheses, and correct assumptions by examining summary statistics and graphs.
+In this part, we will perform Exploratory Data Analysis (EDA) to perform preliminary investigations, discover patterns, identify anomalies, test hypotheses, and correct assumptions by examining summary statistics and graphs.

 [![](https://img.shields.io/badge/GitHub-2.1%20Data%20integration%20code-blue?logo=Github)]()
 ------------------------------------------------------------
 ### Section 3: Data preparation
 #### 3.1 Feature Engineering:
 In this section, we will use multiple methods and techniques to convert (process & transform) raw data into features that better represent the underlying problem in a predictive model.<br>
-**Topics covered:**
+>**Topics covered:**
-- Missing Data Imputation.
+>- Missing Data Imputation.
-- Categorical Features Encoding.
+>- Categorical Features Encoding.
-- Transformations.
+>- Transformations.
-- Discretisations.
+>- Discretisations.
-- Outliers Handling.
+>- Outliers Handling.
-- Features Scaling.
+>- Features Scaling.
-- Engineering New Features.
+>- Engineering New Features.

 ************************************************************
 #### 3.2 Feature Selection:
-In the next step, we will use feature selection methods to reduce the number of input variables (i.e. remove non-informative or redundant features) to those that will provide the greatest level of predictive power for the target variable.
+In this part, we will use feature selection methods to reduce the number of input variables (i.e. remove non-informative or redundant features) to those that will provide the greatest level of predictive power for the target variable.<br>
-**Topics covered:**
+>**Topics covered:**
-- Filter methods (variance and statistical test, correlations, univariate selection)
+>- **Filter methods** (variance and statistical test, correlations, univariate selection)
-- Wrapper methods (forward / backward selection, exhaustive search)
+>- **Wrapper methods** (forward / backward selection, exhaustive search)
-- Embedded methods (lasso, tree importance)
+>- **Embedded methods** (lasso, tree importance)
-Pic 1 and link

 ************************************************************
 #### 3.3 Imbalance Data:
 This section will conclude with Imbalanced data handling.
 Our data set does not have an equally distributed distribution of observations by class.
 Most standard classifier learning algorithms performed poorly in this issue cloud.
-It can be resolved by balancing the two classes.
+It can be resolved by balancing the two classes.<br>
-**Topics covered:**
+>**Topics covered:**
-- Undersampling (Fixed and Cleaning methods)
+>- **Undersampling** (Fixed and Cleaning methods).
-- Oversampling ( sample extraction and sample generation methods)
+>- **Oversampling** ( sample extraction and sample generation methods).
-- Ensemble Method (data level, cost-sensitive, ensemble algorithms) Pic 1 and link
+>- **Ensemble Method** (data level, cost-sensitive, ensemble algorithms).

 ************************************************************

 ------------------------------------------------------------
 ### Section 4: Machine Learning Algorithms
-In this section, we will train different machine learning algorithms to create models that could predict future claim insurance premiums.
+In this section, we will train different machine learning algorithms to create models that could predict future claim insurance premiums.<br>
-**Classification models such as:**
+>**Classification models such as:**
-- Logistic regression
+>- Logistic regression.
-- SVM
+>- SVM.
-- Naive Bayes classifier
+>- Naive Bayes classifier.
-- Random Forest
-- KNN classifier
+>- KNN classifier.

 ------------------------------------------------------------
 ### Section 5: Evaluation and Hyperparameters Tuning